kushalsamani/healthcare_insurance_predictor/README.md

-\## 📁 Repo Structure
+## 📁 Repo Structure

-\- `notebooks/` → All data exploration, modeling, and error analysis workflows
+- `notebooks` → All data exploration, modeling, and error analysis workflows

-\- `data/` → Original and segmented Excel datasets
+- `data` → Original and segmented Excel datasets

-\- `app/` → Streamlit app, helper functions, and model artifacts
+- `app` → Streamlit app, helper functions, and model artifacts

-\- `requirements.txt` → All required libraries for running the app
+- `requirements.txt` → All required libraries for running the app

-\- `.gitignore` → Clean project setup with ignored caches and temp files
+- `.gitignore` → Clean project setup with ignored caches and temp files